 Alternatives for Uncomfortable Areas

-Even with careful planning, you might encounter areas that feel unsafe during your walk.
+Even with careful planning, you might encounter unsafe areas during your walk.
 In such cases, be prepared to cross the street or change your path to avoid potentially dangerous situations.

 Opt for routes frequented by other walkers and runners to ensure a higher level of safety.